pulumi/pulumi-hugo/themes/default/content/docs/guides/self-hosted/components/console.md

 ## What's In The Container?

 {{% notes type="info" %}}
 The container image repository is private.
-[Contact us](/contact/) if you would like to evaluate the Self-Hosted Pulumi Service.
+[Contact us](/contact/) if you would like to evaluate the Self-Hosted Pulumi Cloud.
 {{% /notes %}}

 The Console container runs a web server using a Node 18-based image.